-Consider the life and stability of the organization
+Life and stability of the organization

-In making demands, the stability of the organization is sacrosanct.
-The unions should be interested in the organization's continuous existence and fortunes because it is when the organization lives that they can have a platform to make demands on behalf of their members.
+The stability of the organization is sacrosanct.
+The union should be interested in the organization’s continuous existence and fortunes because it is when the organization lives that the union can have a platform to make demands on behalf of its members.

-The roles of Government
+Roles of government

-Government is the third actor in industrial relations’ action but first among equals because of its enormous powers; it is an employer of labor and generally makes policies that guide the tripartite in line with best standards.
+Government is the third actor in industrial relations but first among equals because of its enormous powers.
+It is an employer of labor and generally makes policies that guide the parties in line with best standards.

 Policy formulation

-It formulates policies that shall, at all times, guide the conduct of the employers and employee representatives in their day-to-day activities.
+Government formulates policies that will, at all times, guide the conduct of the employers and employee representatives in their day-to-day activities.

-Promote symbiotic relationships among social dialogue partners:
+Symbiotic relationships in social dialogue

-The government has to ensure that the relationships between the dialogue partners remain such that it will promote fluid and peaceful industrial relations practice.
-It also ensures that the public does not suffer the negative effect of dysfunctional industrial relations practice.
+The government has to ensure that relationships between the dialogue partners promote fluid and peaceful industrial relations practice.
+It also ensures that the public does not suffer the negative effects of dysfunctional industrial relations practice.

-Resolution of disputes
+Dispute resolution

 The government plays a balancing act by preempting and intervening in anticipated disputes or escalated disputes involving other industrial relations actors.
-It is not unusual to have disputes arising from the absence of strong grievance procedures, ineffective communication, policy somersaults, employment contracts, compensation philosophy, collective bargaining, redundancy, weak corporate governance, high handedness on both sides of the aisle i.e. management and union or even government itself, disrespect for the rules of engagements, etc.
+It is not unusual to have disputes arising from the absence of strong grievance procedures, ineffective communication, policy somersaults, employment contracts, compensation philosophy, collective bargaining, redundancy, weak corporate governance, or high handedness on either side of the aisle (management and union or even government itself), disrespect for the rules of engagements, and so on.